News

 Analysis of opportunities despite the deadlock

-The table below summarizes the sectors that manage to thrive or adapt in the face of this lasting diplomatic rupture.
+The table below summarizes the sectors which manage to thrive or adapt in the face of this lasting diplomatic rupture.

 |---|---|---|